cognitivefactory/features-maximization-metric/README.md

 ## <a name="Description"></a> Quick description

-_Features Maximization_ (`FMC`) is a features selection method described in `Lamirel J.-C., Cuxac P., Hajlaoui K., A new approach for feature selection based on quality metric, Advances in Knowledge Discovery and Management, 6 (665), Springer.`
+_Features Maximization_ (`FMC`) is a features selection method described in `Lamirel, J.-C., Cuxac, P., & Hajlaoui, K. (2016).
+A Novel Approach to Feature Selection Based on Quality Estimation Metrics.
+In Advances in Knowledge Discovery and Management (pp. 121–140).
+Springer International Publishing. https://doi.org/10.1007/978-3-319-45763-5_7`.

 This metric is computed by applying the following steps: